GuadalupeAlvarezGonzalez/Microplate-Task/README.md

 </br>

-The terminal will also ask wether you require an image map of the resulting plate layout.
-Respond with yes or not and if yes provide a name for the image file.
+A prompt will also ask wether you require an image map of the resulting plate layout.
+Respond with yes or no, and if yes provide a name for the image file.

 </br>